emanuelgestosa/ldts-project/README.md

 ### IMPLEMENTED FEATURES

-- **Menu** - A basic menu that lets you either start the game or quit by taking input from the user.
+- **model.menu.Menu** - A basic model.menu that lets you either start the game or quit by taking input from the user.
 - **Display Cards** - Display on the screen the cards in the player's and the dealer's hands.

 ![img](https://i.imgur.com/3106A9I.png)